Top Matchmaking Agency Discusses Dating Safely In The New Age

-I started my matchmaking agency in 1994 after meeting my husband through a professional matchmaker a few weeks before.
+I started my elite matchmaking agency in 1994 after meeting my husband through a professional matchmaking agency a few weeks before.
 To me it made sense to have someone else picking men who were matchmaker-screened in a dignified manner that felt safe.

 It warrants mentioning that prior to being introduced to my husband, I was attacked at a bus stop by a man who wound up being a serial murderer that detectives believed raped and killed twelve women who looked like they could have been related to me.
 Apparently, I was his “type” and was extremely lucky to have gotten away unharmed.
 I chased behind him after the incident to get his license plate number.
 While on his honeymoon, he was arrested for attacking me.
 Ever since, I was extremely cautious about dating.
 My friends had taken up dating through the personal ads in the newspaper, and I could never wrap my head around it.
 I figured they’d be meeting men that were predators.